 In an interview with Radio-Canada this week, Quebec coroner Renee Roussel says it is easy to conclude the Belanger sisters did not died of DEET poisoning as the amount found in their body wasn’t even toxic let alone fatal.

-While Thai officials insist the women died from inbibing a DEET-laced alcoholic cocktail sometimes drunk by young travelers to ‘get high’, it’s in fact likely the DEET in their system came from nothing more than the insect repellent they used.
+While Thai officials insist the women died from inbibing a DEET-laced alcoholic cocktail sometimes drunk by young travelers to ‘get high’, it is in fact likely the DEET in their system came from nothing more than the insect repellent they used.

-Of course, it’s not surprising Thai pathologists came up with this decision.
-They are notorious for their poor forensic knowledge, abysmal evidence collection practices, and releasing rulings about deaths that no western coroner would ever agree with.
+Of course, it is sadly not surprising Thai pathologists came up with the decision they did.
+Pathology in Thailand is known for often being poor due to abysmal evidence collection practices, and rulings about deaths that no western coroner would ever agree to.